 In 1983, Lynn moved to the United Kingdom.
 While teaching photography at several art schools, Lynn published four books, Furniture Fictions (1989), 1:1 (1993), Corporation House (1996), and Interior Light (1997).
 She participated in many solo and group exhibitions including Viewfindings: Women Photographers: Landscape and Environment (1994) and the ground-breaking Inside the Visible (1996).
 While living in England, Lynn received an MA in Fine Art from Goldsmiths’ College, London.

 Lynn returned to the United States in 1999.
-Since then, Lynn received a Fulbright Scholarship in 2010 to teach and photograph in the Czech Republic.
-Exhibitions include Outlook-Insight: Windows in the Arts, at the Museum Sinclair-Haus in Bad Homberg, Germany (2018) and Works in Black and White at the Klompching Gallery Brooklyn, New York (2019).
+Since then, she received a Fulbright Scholarship in 2010 to teach and photograph in the Czech Republic.
+She continued to participate in exhibitions including Outlook-Insight: Windows in the Arts, at the Museum Sinclair-Haus in Bad Homberg, Germany (2018) and Works in Black and White at the Klompching Gallery Brooklyn, New York (2019).